Join us at the 3rd annual Washington Trumpet Guild Festival at Western Washington University in Bellingham, Sunday, April 12, 2026!

 9 am – 10 am: Mass Trumpet Ensemble rehearsal with conductor Paul Bain [Concert Hall]

-10 am to 11 am: Opener: WWU Trumpet Ensemble; Clinic / Master Class by Dr. Ed Castro & Dr. Zach Lyman [Band Room]
+10 am to 11 am: Opener: WWU Trumpet Ensemble performs A Hoffnung Fanfare by Malcolm Arnold, trans.
+J. Olcott; Clinic: "Mind the Gap: Intonation and Blend for Two Trumpets" by Dr. Ed Castro & Dr. Zach Lyman [Band Room]

-11 am – 12 pm: Opener: Pierce College Trumpet Ensemble; Jazz Presentation / Master Class by Kevin Woods [Band Room]
+11 am – 12 pm: Opener: Pierce College Trumpet Ensemble; Jazz Presentation / Clinic by Kevin Woods [Band Room]

 12 pm – 1 pm: Nathan Fisher Jazz Duo [Lobby]

-1 pm – 2 pm: Bellissima Brass Performance / Master Class [Concert Hall]
+1 pm – 2 pm: Bellissima Brass Performance / Clinic [Concert Hall]

-From the parking lot it's about a mostly-flat 18 minute walk through campus to the Performing Arts Center, or you can catch the 14 or 105 bus at the stop right at Lot C and get off at the Haggard Hall stop on High Street, right across from the Performing Arts Center (PAC).
+From the free parking lots (C and 12G) at the south end of campus, it's a mostly-flat 18-20 minute walk through campus to the Performing Arts Center, or you can catch the 14 or 105 bus at the stop right at Lot C and get off at the Haggard Hall stop on High Street, right across from the Performing Arts Center (PAC).
+ADA parking is free in designated disability spots or non-reserved parking spots with an ADA placard.
+ADA parking and accessible routes through campus can be found on the WWU interactive campus map on the "Accessibility" layer.
+More info on campus accessibility is available on the WWU website.

 Featured Artists